File Upload Using the Solution

 Note: If you have previously uploaded the same type of data, for example, Employee data, your data transfer automatically connects to the existing Employee source if the file matches the existing Employee source regex.
 For more information, see Add or Remove Records from a Source.

-4. Create a project in the studio experience to hold your work.
+4. Create a project in Studio to hold your work.
 Projects are how Visier handles version control, allowing you to define and edit the solution separately from the current production version of the solution.
 For more information, see Projects.

 5. Create a data category for the data you are uploading.
 A data category represents a dataset loaded into Visier that runs on a unique data load frequency.
 For more information, see Data Categories.